Step Up Your Foot Traffic with Local SEO Services

 - Business signals -your business’ proximity to the person searching, as well as your business category make a big difference.

 - Review signals – the number of reviews you have, your overall review rating, as well as how often you get reviews can give you a boost.

 - Social signals – social media can play a role in giving your page a ranking boost as well.

-- Consistency of your listings – this refers to how your business name, phone number, address, category, etc. is listed online.
+- Consistency of your listings – this refers to how your business name, phone number, address, category, etc. are listed online.
 You should be as consistent as possible, and update all your listings if your business name (or anything else) changes.
 The most important to pay attention to is your Google My Business listing.
-Google prioritizes their own listings first.
+Google prioritizes its own listings first.

 - Your Google category – this is related to your Google My Business page.
 Make sure that your category is the most appropriate for your business.

 - Domain authority – the most authoritative your site, the higher Google will prioritize your business.

 Optimize Your Site For Your Local Customers with Local SEO Services